 PRICE ON AMAZON

 In terms of return over investment or value for money proposition, Philips AC2887 leads slightly.
+This is when you compare it with Airmega 200.
 I am awarding this lead only because of the additional real-time pollution indicator it has.
 From a customer service standpoint, Coway is miles miles ahead of Philips.
 In the event of some issues with your air purifier, Coway would take your concern up in arms and co-operate fully and without any hassles.
 Same cannot be said with Philips, with which I’ve seen complaints over its post-sale support.
 Hence, from a peace of mind and overall customer satisfaction over the performance, Coway is a clear winner.

 COUNTRY OF ORIGIN

 In terms of functions, not much difference here.
-Coway Sleek Pro doesn’t have a Timer, Philips has a 1 -12 hour timer.
+Coway Airmega 150 doesn’t have any Timer, Philips has a 1 -12 hour timer.

 READ: Philips AC2887 Review

 Philips AC2887 is a winner in this respect also with its coverage area.
-Although just slightly behind but Coway Sleek Pro AP-1009 is equally competitive if we leave the numbers consideration aside.
+Although Coway Airmega 200 is equally competitive if we leave the numbers consideration aside.
 For a human being, it is not noticeable whether an air purifier is cleaning a 355 sq.ft room better or a 303 sq.ft.
 Such minute is the difference in their coverage areas.
-Coway Sleek Pro and Philips AC2887 both are ideal for small to medium size rooms.
+Coway Airmega 200 and Philips AC2887 both are ideal for small to medium size rooms.
 For small rooms, both air purifiers would clean the air very quickly say in 15 – 20 minutes.

 Even a powerful air purifier can be rendered ineffective if you fail to use it the recommended way.
 Let me reiterate it once for you.
 For your air quality indicator lights or the real-time PM2.5 display to indicate an improvement, follow this-